Overview

 ## The shape

-* **No anonymous access.** Every connection carries a **role-scoped credential created in app.kula.digital** — a **connect link** (`/connect/{…}/mcp`, OAuth) for Claude, or an **access token** (bearer) for other clients.
+* **No anonymous access.** Every connection carries a **role-scoped credential created in console.kula.digital** — a **connect link** (`/connect/{…}/mcp`, OAuth) for Claude, or an **access token** (bearer) for other clients.
 Served over **streamable HTTP**.

 * **One studio per connect link.** Every request is authenticated, and the credential identifies exactly one studio.
 Tenancy is enforced by a **database boundary** — each studio's data lives in its own Postgres database, and there is no cross-studio read path.
 The studio is derived from the credential, never from a tool argument.